cbourke/ComputerScienceI/documents/faq.md

 and/or hack you may see a 0 or other grade.
 This grade may be updated when the rest of the module points have been graded as per the attendance policy in the syllabus.

+# CS 50 IDE

+This course uses the CS50 IDE (a codespaces instance provided and supported by Harvard's CS50 program).

+## I'm getting a Bad Gateway message

+* Try accessing your IDE through this link: http://github.com/codespaces

+## I'm having a different problem

+You can:

+* Emailing their system administration support at sysadmins@cs50.harvard.edu
+* Try asking your question on the CS50 discord: https://discord.gg/cs50